 There's a couple of more projects we contribute to IMHO - at least mlmmj comes to mind (where we did PyMIME and provided translations). https://github.com/tdf might have more projects we contributed code to.

 There's work going on with Pootle as well, and some (although agreeably very few) translations for the Redmine issue history plugin.

-#3 Updated by Mike Saunders 10 months ago
+#3 Updated by Mike Saunders about 1 year ago

 - Status changed from New to In Progress